Stepanakert: First Nagorno-Karabakh War and Armenian control

+Control by Azerbaijan

+On 19–20 September 2023 Azerbaijan launched a new offensive in the region, which ended in a ceasefire and led to a mass exodus of ethnic Armenians a few days later.
+By 29 September 2023, police of the Ministry of Internal Affairs of Artsakh left all their weapons in Stepanakert and completely abandoned the region.
+Azerbaijani police vehicles began patrolling the area on 29 September and the Azerbaijani flag was placed on the city's We Are Our Mountains monument.
+From 1 October, Azerbaijani officials began working from the former Artsakh police headquarters, Azerbaijan took over responsibility for medical services in the city and its area was covered by the Azerbaijani mobile networks.
+An Al Jazeera news crew reported from the city later that day, showing deserted streets in what the reporter described as "A ghost town with no soul left".

+After the offensive and Armenian exodus, sources reported that Azerbaijani authorities issued a map of Stepanakert renaming one of the streets after Enver Pasha, one of the main perpetrators of the Armenian genocide.
+An Azerbaijani official disputed this during a case at the International Court of Justice, saying that "No streets in Khankandi have been renamed".

+President Ilham Aliyev visited the city on 15 October and officially raised the flag of Azerbaijan at the building that was previously used as the Artsakh Presidential Palace.

+In December 2023, the first football match since the resumption of Azerbaijani control was played between MOIK Baku and Qarabağ FK from Aghdam in the Azerbaijan Cup.

+In the following months, Azerbaijani authorities dismantled monuments symbolizing Artsakh, including the Giant Cross and the Eagle Monument, and statues of prominent Armenians in the city, among them, Stepan Shahumyan (after whom Stepanakert is named), Charles Aznavour and Alexander Myasnikyan.

+In early March 2024, Azerbaijani authorities demolished the National Assembly of Artsakh Building and the Artsakh Freedom Fighters Union Building.
+In November 2024, reports emerged that Azerbaijan demolished the historical Armenian center of the city.

-Culture
+Culture and economy

 The Vahram Papazyan Drama Theater of Stepanakert was founded in 1932.
 In 1967, the monumental complex of Stepanakert known as We Are Our Mountains was erected to the north of Stepanakert, It is widely regarded as a symbol of the Armenian heritage of the historic Artsakh.
 After the independence of Armenia, many cultural and youth centres were reopened.
-The cultural palace of the city is named after Charles Aznavour.
+The cultural palace of the city was named after Charles Aznavour.

-Stepanakert is home to the Mesrop Mashtots Republican Library opened in 1924, Artsakh History Museum opened in 1939, Hovhannes Tumanyan Children's Library opened in 1947, Stepanakert National Gallery opened in 1982, and the Memorial Museum of the Martyred Liberators opened in 2002.
-A new cultural complex of the Armenian heritage of Artsakh is under construction.
+Stepanakert was home to the Mesrop Mashtots Republican Library opened in 1924, Artsakh History Museum opened in 1939, Hovhannes Tumanyan Children's Library opened in 1947, Stepanakert National Gallery opened in 1982, and the Memorial Museum of the Martyred Liberators opened in 2002.
+A new cultural complex of the Armenian heritage of Artsakh was under construction.

-The Artsakh State Museum based in Stepanakert, has an important collection of ancient artifacts and Christian manuscripts.
+The Artsakh State Museum, based in Stepanakert, had an important collection of ancient artifacts and Christian manuscripts.

 Education

-Stepanakert is the center of higher education in Artsakh.
-Five higher educational institutions operate in the city:
+Stepanakert was the center of higher education in Artsakh.
+Five higher educational institutions operated in the city: